 OEPF was founded in 1928 by A.M.
 Skeffington and E.B.
 Alexander.

 E.B.
 Alexander, was Executive Director of the Optometric Extension Program: The organizational force behind the Foundation and a visionary optometric pioneer.

 The OEP Foundation has its origins in a continuing education program developed by the Oklahoma Optometric Association for its members in the 1920s.
 Optometrists E.B.
 Alexander (the secretary of the Oklahoma Extension Program) and A.M.
 Skeffington (“the father of behavioral optometry”) have been credited as having established the OEP Foundation in 1928.
-The Foundation began with 51associates and has developed into an international non-profit organization with 10,000+ participants worldwide.
+The Foundation began with 51associates and has developed into an international non-profit organization with 10,000+ participants worldwide, providing post graduate optometric education and certification.

 The story of OEPF is, however, not a story of either of the two men.
 While history will invariably associate these two leaders as an entity within a cause, history will do a disservice to fact if the impression remains that either, or both, of these men fully represent the Optometric Extension Program in all its diversified aspects, whether academic, clinical, or organizational.
 Rather, we all represent the combined history and vision of our diversified aspects of operations.
 Our Clinical Associates are the driving force for our innovations and continued passion, our instructors and lecturers provide expertise and comprehensive education to our participants, and our various editorial and publishing teams throughout the organization work tirelessly to ensure a smooth journey into the future of vision therapy.